expo/expo/packages/expo-splash-screen/README.md

 #### 🛠 (<em>optional</em>) Customize StatusBar

 You might want to customize the StatusBar appearance during the time the SplashScreen is being shown.
-There is a variety of available StatusBar options on Android platform.

-Please take a look at available options and the way to achieve it's behavior:

-1. Customize `StatusBar hidden` flag
+1. Customize `StatusBar hiding` flag

-To have the StatusBar completely hidden you need to update your `res/values/styles.xml` file with the following entry:
+To have the StatusBar completely hidden you need to update your `res/values/styles.xml` file with the following entry (to prevent StatusBar from hiding either remove this entry or enter `false` as the value):

 ```diff
   <!-- Main/SplashScreen activity theme. -->